File: Shelving her career to found her leather goods brand

 There, I had to count the cards I had in my hand and keep in mind what sounds like a mantra for many entrepreneurs: "At worst, what catastrophic thing could happen to me?"

-Before trying to start the activity, I had to be able to continue to live in a decent way, which goes through several stages:
+Before trying to start the business, I had to be able to continue to live decently, which involves several steps:

-• Drastically reduce my expenses : it's a good start, no family to support!
-So all I would have to do is give up beer (ouch), learn to cook at home and invite my friends over instead of going out to restaurants, stop buying clothes and spend my vacations cycling. .
-For the question of rent in Paris, the answer was obvious: I would follow my Swedish friend to Malmö, Sweden, where she was returning to study.
-Although the cost of living is the same as in Paris, rents are much lower (both for spacious apartments and premises that can be used as a workshop).
+• Drastically reducing my expenses : that's a good start, no family to support!
+So all I would have to do is give up beer (ouch), learn to cook at home and invite my friends instead of going out to restaurants, stop buying clothes and spend my holidays cycling.
+As for the question of rent in Paris, the answer was obvious: I would follow my Swedish girlfriend to Malmö, Sweden, where she was returning to study.
+Although the cost of living there is the same as in Paris, the rents are much lower (both for spacious apartments and premises that can be used as a workshop).

-• Finding additional income : no luck... locally, jobs in cafes were being taken over by young Swedes.
-By having difficulty aligning two words, I was not going to make the competition pale.
-While I learned the basics of the language, I returned to fashion: a major women's ready-to-wear brand selected me to accompany them during short sales missions in a showroom.
+• Finding additional income : no luck... on site, jobs in cafés were taken by storm by young Swedes.
+By stringing two words together with difficulty, I wasn't going to make the competition pale.
+While I was learning the basics of the language, I went back to fashion: a major women's ready-to-wear brand selected me to accompany them during short sales missions in showrooms.
 Dream job for a project leader: it allowed me to generate enough income to spend time on the development of what would become Laperruque, and time to perfect my know-how.
-Quite quickly I also found a way to teach saddler sewing in Sweden.
+Fairly quickly, I also found a way to teach saddle sewing in Sweden.

-My page on the website of the evening course institute for which I work.
+My page on the website of the evening school institute I work for.

-• Testing the activity of saddler/leatherworker : No collection, no workshop, so it was in a corner of the kitchen that I made my first tailor-made orders, where the customer (family, friends and friends of friends) could choose everything.
-With few resources and a lot of constraints, we become creative very quickly!
-We are doing a lot of experiments and solutions are emerging.
-Delighted, the first clients allowed me to quickly test my know-how and push it forward, to ask myself good questions and to be ever more demanding.
+• Testing the saddler/leather goods business : No collection, no workshop, so it was in a corner of the kitchen that I carried out my first custom orders, where the client (family, friends and friends of friends) could choose everything.
+With few resources and many constraints, you become creative very quickly!
+We do a lot of experiments and the solutions come thick and fast.
+Delighted, the first clients allowed me to quickly test my know-how and push it forward, to ask myself good questions and to be always more demanding.

 My first workshop, in my kitchen (betrayed by my kettle)...

-Happy to live my dream (finally) and to convince my clients thanks to my achievements, I nevertheless remained lucid:
+Happy to live my dream (finally) and to convince my clients with my achievements, I nevertheless remained lucid:

-• Each object created took me much more time than expected compared to my price estimates.
+• Each item I made took me much longer than I had expected based on my price estimates.
 No matter, only delivery and customer satisfaction mattered, so it was up to me to work more efficiently,

-• The customer who needs tailor-made is rare: he requires that he knows his tastes well and has a very precise idea of the object he wishes to have in his hands.
+• The customer who needs custom-made products is rare: it requires that the customer knows their tastes well and has a very precise idea of the object they wish to have in their hands.

-• Finding material for custom-made products is complicated: suppliers of high-end leathers, used to dealing with large companies, ask for minimums which are not compatible with the creation of unique pieces.
-Complying with it would involve stockpiling, which would not have been good in my case.
+• Finding material for custom-made products is complicated: high-end leather suppliers, used to dealing with large companies, ask for minimums that are not compatible with the production of unique pieces.
+Complying with them would mean building up stock, which would not have been good in my case.

-The need to develop a collection that meets the needs of a wider range to develop the activity finally became apparent quite quickly.
+The need to develop a collection that meets the needs of a wider range of customers in order to develop the business ultimately became apparent quite quickly.

 The type of products I made for friends.
-Here is a pretty clever wallet.
+Here is a pretty clever purse.

 The project and the development of the concept

-We wanted to work together on a project larger than the blog - for a long time - aware that we had energy to spare.
+We wanted to work together on a larger project than the blog - this for a long time - knowing that we had energy to spare.

-At the time, “Making a wig” or “Working in a wig” meant working hidden, surreptitiously, in a workshop.
-It is an expression used by artisans or workers to designate objects made under the noses of their employers , using the tools and materials available within the company.
+At the time, “making a wig” or “working in a wig” meant working in secret, in a workshop.
+It is an expression used by craftsmen or workers to designate objects made under the noses of their employers , using the tools and materials available within the company.

-Ultimately, this is also what we did with Redingote when we were on the job: we sometimes added to the blog during lunch breaks or even met designers during our working hours.
+Ultimately, this is also what we did with Redingote when we were in office: we sometimes updated the blog during lunch breaks or even met designers during our working hours.

 So we started with Laperruque and it stuck.
-We also realized quite quickly that the name of the brand did not make the product, so we quickly focused on the essentials 😉
+We also realized pretty quickly that the brand name didn't make the product, so we quickly focused on the essentials 😉

-After all, isn't one of the biggest success stories right now called Acne ?
+After all, isn't one of the greatest success stories at the moment called Acne ?

-If the subject interests you, there is a very good book dedicated to it.
+If you are interested in the subject, there is a very good book devoted to it.

 Take an interest in your environment to get started better

-When we started working on Laperruque, we didn't find ourselves in any leather goods brand on the market.
+When we started working on Laperruque, we did not find ourselves in any leather goods brand present on the market.
 We made several observations:

-• A mid-range offering that lacked quality and finesse because it was mainly made up of products with rough processing (unlined leather, rough seams, unfinished edges, etc.),
+• A mid-range offering that lacked quality and finesse because it mainly consisted of products with rough treatment (unlined leather, rough seams, unfinished edges, etc.),

-• An impertinent offer that thought it had to reinvent the wheel with a “creative” positioning, and products with often complex and not very functional shapes,
+• An impertinent offer that thought it had to reinvent the wheel with a “creator” positioning, and products with often complex and not very functional shapes,

-• A high-end offering that no longer offered beautiful leathers: luxury brands, which continue to sell simple shapes, have turned massively to embossed and treated leathers like Saffiano.
+• A high-end offer that no longer offered beautiful leathers: luxury brands, which continue to sell simple shapes, have turned massively to embossed and treated leathers such as Saffiano.
 This type of leather is plasticized and is thus protected from water and marks, but it loses everything that makes it a living material.
 It is also a leather that costs much less,

-• Its inconsistent prices: luxury brands, even specialists in leather goods, charge prices that are completely uncorrelated with the level of quality of their products.
+• Its inconsistent prices: luxury brands, even those specializing in leather goods, charge prices that are completely unrelated to the quality level of their products.
 Indeed, accessories have been used to make dreams accessible for a long time.
-As a result, they have become a gigantic, ultra-profitable source of revenue, with margins much higher than those of most of their other products.
+As a result, they have become a huge source of income, ultra profitable, with margins much higher than those of most of their other products.

-There was therefore an avenue for a brand that wanted to create products with simple, functional shapes, in the most beautiful materials and at finally realistic prices.
+There was therefore an avenue open to a brand that wanted to create products with simple, functional shapes, in the finest materials and at prices that were finally realistic.

 The advantages of leather goods